Research-grade peptides · Third-party tested

 Research peptides are sold specifically for in-vitro laboratory use.
 They are not drugs, supplements, or food products.
 They are not approved by the FDA for human or animal use.
 Their primary applications include receptor binding studies, cell signaling research, assay development, and structure-activity relationship (SAR) investigations.

-Common research peptide categories include cytoprotective peptides (BPC-157, TB-500), GH secretagogues (ipamorelin, CJC-1295), melanocortin agonists (melanotan), neuropeptides (semax, selank), and dermatological peptides (GHK-Cu).
-Pepta Labs carries 34+ research compounds across these categories.
+Common research peptide categories include BPC & Thymosin peptides (BPC-157, TB-500), GHRH analogues (ipamorelin, CJC-1295), MSH analogues (melanotan), neuropeptides (semax, selank), and copper peptides (GHK-Cu).
+Pepta Labs carries 34+ compounds across these categories.

 2. Understanding Purity & Testing